Unit 4 - Practice Quiz

 Momentum-based optimization Easy

-A. It increases the learning rate to flatten the ravine
+A. It forces the updates to jump out of the ravine

 C. It stops the optimization process